meet christine: Eating Disorder specialist & Art therapist in Philadelphia, PA

 Hi I’m Christine (She/Her)

-I help queer and trans folks just like you: folks that want to be kind to themselves and find joy in life again but just need the support to get there.
+I help queer and trans folks just like you: folks that want to be kind to themselves and find joy in life again, but just need the support to get there.

-My training in eating disorders means I have the expertise you need and deserve when finding peace and acceptance towards your body.
+My training in eating disorders and trauma means I have the expertise you need and deserve when finding peace and acceptance towards your body.
 But at the end of the day, you want to know you’re working with someone who “gets” what it means to be a queer person struggling with an eating disorder, right?

 I get it, I’ve been there too.
 Healing my own relationship with food didn’t happen until I understood how diet culture was affecting me.
 Intuitive eating and Health at Every Size were game changers for me.

 As a queer cis woman, married to a trans woman, I have devoted my career to helping LGBTQ and transgender communities.
+I believe our identities are important to the therapy experience.

 I know that sometimes you just want to quit because you feel misunderstood.
 So when we work together, you won’t just get a trained therapist.
 You’ll get someone who truly understands what you’re going through.